MitMaro/captur/README.md

 }
 ```

-While this is trivial to implement in closures where capturing is required, without a comment it, the meaning of the unused line is difficult to determine.
+While this is trivial to implement in closures where capturing is required, without a comment, the meaning of the unused line is difficult to determine.
 This macro provides a self documenting and potentially more concise way to capture the structs.

 ## Installation and Usage